 Once you get your files into Lightroom, there is so freakin' much you can do.
 You'll want to tag them, rate them, adds keywords, sort them into collections, back them up and so on, and of course edit them!
 If you need help with working with Lightroom end to end, then check out my Launch Into Lightroom course.
 It walks you through everything you should know how to do in Lightroom, step by step, so that you have a fully organised image collection, a streamlined workflow and be able to edit your images to perfection.

-Remember, you can also download a totally 100% free step by step editing checklist just by clicking on the image below.
-Hope you enjoy it!
+Remember, you can also download a totally 100% free Lightroom Starter Kit just by clicking on the image below !